 This work addresses the critical issue of flooding, a significant natural hazard, consistently ranked highest in the 2023 World Risk Index.
 The annual onslaught of tropical cyclones and the associated abnormal rainfall threaten lives, and destroy crops and property, thereby causing great economic damage, demanding urgent and science-based decision-making.
 We introduce...

-Due to the threats of Typhoon Pepito (international name: Man-yi) to Luzon, Philippines, in the coming days, we regret to postpone the AJAD 20th Anniversary Ceremony slated for 18 November 2024.
+Due to the threats of Typhoon Pepito (international name: Man-yi) to Luzon, Philippines, we regrettably postponed the AJAD 20th Anniversary Ceremony originally scheduled for 18 November 2024.

 We will announce when a new date for the event has been set.